daguenther/nebulaecommunitas/README.md

 This is not production ready

 ##Tools Used
-* Markdown editor of your choice
+* Latex for documents with Lyx as editor of choice (.lyx)
 * Inkscape for .SVG
-* Dia for .dia flow chart diagrams
 * Sweet Home 3D for .sh3d
 * Git to upload